Vulpecula: Stars

 There are no stars brighter than 4th magnitude in this constellation.
-The brightest star in Vulpecula is Alpha Vulpeculae, a magnitude 4.44m red giant at a distance of 297 light-years.
+The brightest star in Vulpecula is Alpha Vulpeculae, a magnitude 4.44m red giant at an approximate distance of 291 light-years.
 The star is an optical binary (separation of 413.7") that can be split using binoculars.
 The star also carries the traditional name Anser, which refers to the goose the little fox holds in its jaws.

 23 Vulpeculae is the second brightest star in the constellation.

 In 1967, the first pulsar, PSR B1919+21, was discovered in Vulpecula by Jocelyn Bell, supervised by Antony Hewish, in Cambridge.
 While they were searching for scintillation of radio signals of quasars, they observed pulses which repeated with a period of 1.3373 seconds.
 Terrestrial origin of the signal was ruled out because the time it took the object to reappear was a sidereal day instead of a solar day.
 This anomaly was finally identified as the signal of a rapidly rotating neutron star.
 Fifteen years after the first pulsar was discovered, the first millisecond pulsar, PSR B1937+21, was also discovered in Vulpecula, only a few degrees in the sky away from PSR B1919+21.

 Vulpecula is also home to HD 189733 b, one of the closest extrasolar planets studied by the now-retired Spitzer Space Telescope.
-On 12 July 2007 the Financial Times (London) reported that the chemical signature of water vapour was detected in the atmosphere of this planet.
+On 11 July 2007, a team led by Giovanna Tinetti published the results of their observations using the Spitzer Space Telescope concluding there is solid evidence for significant amounts of water vapor in the planet's atmosphere.
 Although HD 189733b with atmospheric temperatures rising above 1,000 °C is far from being habitable, this finding increases the likelihood that water, an essential component of life, would be found on a more Earth-like planet in the future.

 Also located in Vulpecula is soft gamma repeater SGR 1935+2154.
 In 2020 it emitted a fast radio burst, the first one to be observed in the Milky Way.